 Questions That Mold Recruitment Strategies in Healthcare

 - Do my website and social media clearly articulate our mission and what we do for our patients?
-Is there enough content out there to educate candidates about what it’s like to work here?
+Is there enough content available to inform candidates about what it’s like to work here?

-- Does my social media inform candidates about our work culture?
+- Does my social media inform candidates about our work culture and values?
 Do we spend enough time featuring and lauding our employees and culture on social media?

 - What do current staff members have to say about their work experience?
 How can we communicate those positives to the public through online channels?